pythonemm/checker/README.md

 # Checker game

-This is a checker game
+This is a checker

+ADD NEW LINE